yairEO/photobox/README.md

-thumb         | A relative path from the link to the thumbnail (if it's not inside the link)                             | null thumbAttr     | A custom Attribute for the source of the thumbnail (for lazy-loaded thumbs)                              | 'data-src' thumbs        | Show thumbs of all the images in the gallery at the bottom.                                              | true counter       | Show the current image index position relative to the whole.                                             | (A/B) zoomable      | Enable/Disable mousewheel zooming over images                                                            | true hideFlash     | Hide flash instances when viewing an image in the gallery                                                | true wheelNextPrev | change image using mousewheel left/right                                                                 | true
+thumb         | A relative path from the link to the thumbnail (if it's not inside the link)                             | null thumbAttr     | A custom Attribute for the source of the thumbnail (for lazy-loaded thumbs)                              | 'data-src' thumbs        | Show thumbs of all the images in the gallery at the bottom.                                              | true captionTmpl   | A string which is the template of the photo caption                                                      | *long string* zoomable      | Enable/Disable mousewheel zooming over images                                                            | true hideFlash     | Hide flash instances when viewing an image in the gallery                                                | true wheelNextPrev | change image using mousewheel left/right                                                                 | true